VPN Into China: Get Access to Chinese IPs/Servers

 1. PureVPN – 12 Servers for VPN to China

 - 12 Servers in China (6 in Beijing and 6 in Shanghai)

 - Trustpilot rating: 5.0

-Based on the special Chinese administrative region, Hong Kong, PureVPN is a great choice for access in China.
+Based on the special Chinese administrative region, Hong Kong, PureVPN is a great VPN for China.
 Their site is blocked in the mainland, but expats can easily download the app from the website or dedicated app stores.

 How to Access PureVPN’s Chinese Servers